zalando-nakadi/kanadi/README.md

 Kanadi will make a single dedicated Http connection rather than using the standard connection pool.
 This is so we don't starve the connection pool with long living requests.

-For this reason, it may be necessary to increase the `akka.http.host-connection-pool.max-open-requests` setting, although it should be fine if you only have a single stream open for listening to events.
+For this reason, it may be necessary to increase the `org.apache.pekko.http.host-connection-pool.max-open-requests` setting, although it should be fine if you only have a single stream open for listening to events.

 ### Testing